FX4BIZ/FX4BIZ-REST/services/walletAccountService.md

 Method: GET
 URL: /wallets
 ```
-With the FX4BIZ API, you can list all the wallets hold by a person or company.
+With the FX4BIZ API, you can list all the wallet accounts that you hold.

 *Parameters:*